 The Builder Now Says It Will Cost More?
 They Have Charged More Than You Expected.
 What Can I Do?

-You are required to pay only a reasonable price for the service that a builder provides unless the price of the service is fixed as part of the contract.
+You are required to pay only a reasonable costs for works or service that a builder provides.
+This is unless the price of the service is fixed as part of the contract.

 Check The Wording Of Your Contract!